vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 			(ui-canvas layer1_canvas canvas_width canvas_height 1))))
 ```

-The UI macros build our widget tree for us and automates calling the View class
+The UI macros build our widget tree for us and automate calling the View class
 `:connect` methods for the buttons on the button bars.
 When these buttons are
 clicked we will receive an `+ev_type_action` typed event with the
 `+ev_msg_target_id` field containing our declared constants.

 ## The `(cond)` dispatch event loop

-The simplest way to deal with the GUI event handling is to have a `(cond)`
+The simplest way to deal with the GUI event handling is to use a `(cond)`
-statement, each case of which checks the target id to see what the event was.
+statement, each clause of which checks the target id to see what the event was.

 Here is the Bubbles `(main)` function, stripped down to just the select mailbox
 event handling.